russell-archer/StoreHelper/Documentation/guide.md

 ---

 # Recent Major Changes
+- 10 January, 2023
+    - Added support for caching of product purchase status in `isPurchased(productId:)` using the `purchasedProductsFallback` collection
+    - Using `purchasedProductsFallback` as a cache can be turned on/off using `StoreHelper.doUsePurchasedProductsFallbackCache`
+    - The `purchasedProductsFallback` property is now `public private(set)` rather than `public`
+    - Added "Refresh Products" button and support for pull-to-refresh to the products list
+    - UI improvements to various views and improved sharing of views between iOS and macOS
+    - Minor documentation updates (StoreHelper Guide)
 - 13 December, 2022
     - Added proof-of-concept demo showing `StoreHelper` in a UIKit project
 - 27 November, 2022